tanho63/pc-setup/README.md

 - MySQL Workbench - a GUI for accessing SQL databases
 - docker-cli - containers!
 - docker-desktop - running the containers!
+- wsl2 - Windows Subsystem for Linux 2 - allows Linux based docker to run on windows!

 I'll need to download and install RStudio separately because I want the latest preview version (all them rainbow bracketses!) but you can also install RStudio via Chocolatey if you prefer the stable version.